zeapherine/machinelearning-datascience/README.md

-# Complete Machine Learning and Data Science: Zero to Mastery (2020)
+# Complete Machine Learning and Data Science: Zero to Mastery (2020) Notes

 ## Table of Contents